Course Materials

 In the book, we have a section on determining factors for multi-stop routes.
 Click here for a copy of this spreadsheet so you can see the examples.
 We have also included other examples.
 There are a lot of different assumptions you can make here.
 If you have new ideas you would like to share, let us know.

-Question # 2 (in Chapter 6)’s TL and LTL Model for Construction file gives you a working model that has a model with TL and LTL rates.
+Question # 2 (in Chapter 6)’s TL and LTL Model for Construction (Colab version or Jupyter version) gives you a working model that has a model with TL and LTL rates.
 This model can easily be expanded and modified.
 Note that when we tested the 5 warehouse solution with an open source solver, we found a bug– a good warning about the robustness of open source solvers.

 Here is the raw data for the price of oil vs the price of diesel fuel.
 This the mini-case at the end of chapter.
 For a more detailed discussion of the impact of the price of oil on the supply chain see this post.